Your cart

 Ferrante's vivid portrayal of early American mobsters - among them Lucky Luciano, Vito Genovese, Frank Costello and Meyer Lansky - fills in crucial gaps of mafia history to deliver the most comprehensive account yet of the world's most famous criminal fraternity.

-This volume is the first in a groundbreaking new trilogy.
+This volume is the first in a groundbreaking new trilogy from a man who has seen it all from the inside.
 Ferrante's masterful account journeys from the group's inauspicious beginnings to the height of their power as the most influential organised criminal network in America.

 Read More Read Less